jaymeh/craft-currently-reading-widget/README.md

 # Currently Reading Widget

-Widget which uses various book API's to showcase what you are currently readig.
+Widget which uses various book API's to showcase what you are currently reading.

 ## Requirements